About Terra Magica Adventures

 Environmentally-friendly activities: One of the most significant ways we minimize our impact on the environment is that our activities themselves do not use energy or fuel.
 Whether it’s kayaking through azure waters on the Adriatic coast or cycling in inland Istria, we choose activities that have a low carbon footprint.

 Group size: We keep our groups small – often 8 or fewer people – to ensure each guest has a meaningful and unforgettable experience while also reducing our impact on the places we visit.
 Whether we’re exploring an area on foot or by bike, we always stay on marked trails to reduce our environmental footprint.

-Off-the-beaten-path destinations: On all of our tours, we strive to get off the beaten path and experience places that are less often visited in Croatia.
+Off-the-beaten-path destinations: On all of our adventures in Croatia, we strive to get off the beaten path and experience less-visited places.
 Some of our routes follow the coast, but many take you inland to explore mountains, rivers, lakes, forests, and rolling countryside.
 We recognize that many travelers want to see some of the famous sites, so we offer a balance of “must-see” places and hidden gems.
 When we do visit popular attractions, such as Plitvice Lakes National Park, we try to plan our visit during off-peak hours to reduce the strain on resources.
 We also avoid popular places on holidays and busy weekends whenever possible.

 Waste reduction: In addition to reducing our own waste through thoughtful meal planning and avoiding single-use plastics, we combat pollution and littering by picking up any trash that we see on our excursions.
 We encourage guests to do the same.
 Our guides carry trash bags to collect any litter along our route – whether it’s on land or at sea.